metabrainz/artwork-indexer/README.md

 # artwork-indexer

-A daemon that watches the 'artwork_indexer.index_queue' table for events, and updates relevant
+A daemon that watches the `artwork_indexer.index_queue` table for events, and updates relevant
 [index.json files and other metadata](https://archive.org/download/mbid-59105e60-a6f7-4a86-aaab-2c4f02ddb4f8)
 at the Internet Archive.